blacksaildivision/lamponsteroids/README.md

 --------------

 **centos** - Takes care of system settings.
 Configure yum, yum-cron, update and remove packages.
 It also take cares of groups and users.
 Enable sudo.
-Configure secure SSH
+Configure secure SSH.
+Set up firewall based on iptables.

 **ntp** - Takes care of system timezone and NTP server.
 It uses Chrony for using NTP.

+**git** - Install latest version of git.

 Changelog
 ---------